RustFields/rustfields.github.io/domain-analysis/ubiquitous-language.md

     </tr>
     <tr>
         <td>Context</td>
-        <td><!--CHECK - old comment -> this doesn't work a meno che non intendiamo anche i risultati del giro precedente-->An abstraction for the local computation's input.
+        <td>An abstraction for the local computation's input.
 It contains the neighbours' exports, the local status of the device and the results of the previous round.</td>
         <td>Export</td>
     </tr>
     <tr>